benisai/Openwrt-Monitoring/Router/README.md

-# Router Scripts and Lua Files
+# Router Scripts and Lua Files Repo

-On the router, the following scripts and prometheus Lua files are used.
+On the router, the following scripts and prometheus Lua files are used on the router.
+The Router-setup.sh will copy these bash script files to /usr/bin and the lua files to the prometheus location.

 The Scripts will output "Reports" to /tmp/ location as *.out.

 The Prometheus lua files will read these "Reports.out" files and parse the data for prometheus to scrape.

 In the Scripts folder:
   >1-hour-script.sh - mainly used to restart netify